-The audit opinion and notes that accompany our financial statements for the year ended June 30, 2018, disclose a going concern qualification to our ability to continue in business.
+The audit opinion and notes that accompany our financial statements for the year ended June 30, 2019, disclose that substantial doubt exists as to our ability to continue as a going concern.
 The financial statements included in this Form 10-K have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.

 We currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our business plan.
 Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our Common Shares and/or debt and the potential profitable exploitation of our Elk Creek Project.
-Additionally, capital markets and general economic conditions in the United States and Canada may impose significant obstacles to raising the required funds.
+Additionally, capital markets and general economic conditions in the U.S. and Canada may impose significant obstacles to raising the required funds.
 These factors raise substantial doubt about our ability to continue as a going concern.